madqori/DynamicBacktoback/README.md

 To run this file u need jdk installed at your Computer, cz its java based :D

-1. Clone this project or downloaded "DynamicBacktoback.class" make you already have jdk haha
+1. Clone this project or download "DynamicBacktoback.class" make you already have jdk haha
 2. Go to the directory there is DynamicBacktoback.class exist, then run "java DynamicBacktoback"
 3. put argument separated by commas(,) example : a,a,a,b,b,d,e,f